dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 });
 ```

 Whew.
 Ok.
-We now have a system of aspect ratios in our Images Responsiver config, and the code to take that aspect ratio and turn it into the image URL with width and height dimensions so that PhotoSwipe can do its work.
+We now have a system of aspect ratios in our Images Responsiver config, and the code to take that aspect ratio ID and turn it into the image URL and width/height dimensions so that PhotoSwipe can do its work when it opens the lightbox for display.

 ## Styling the gallery itself